csu-wingmate/Shark2Pit/README.md

 └── README.md: this file
 ```
 # Shark2Pit Installation (Tested on Ubuntu 20.04 64-bit (or newer); Docker required.)
+We have set up the Shark2Pit tool in a Docker image.
+You can use the docker pull command to get the image and use it directly.
 ```
+## Method 1: Use the Docker image directly.
+When using the Docker image, we need skip the step-2 in Tutorial.
+docker pull fyldocker/shark2pit:peach
+docker run -it --privileged --shm-size=2G --name shark2pit_peach fyldocker/shark2pit:peach /bin/bash
+## end Method 1

+## Method 2: Build from the source code
 apt update
 apt install -y tshark tcpdump
 cd /root